RTEMS/rtems-docs/c_user/message_manager.rst

-The ``rtems_message_queue_delete`` directive removes a message queue from the system and frees its control block as well as the memory associated with this message queue’s message buffer pool.
+The ``rtems_message_queue_delete`` directive removes a message queue from the system and frees its control block as well as the memory associated with this message queue's message buffer pool.
-A message queue can be deleted by any local task that knows the message queue’s ID.
+A message queue can be deleted by any local task that knows the message queue's ID.
 As a result of this directive, all tasks blocked waiting to receive a message from the message queue will be readied and returned a status code which indicates that the message queue was deleted.
-Any subsequent references to the message queue’s name and ID are invalid.
+Any subsequent references to the message queue's name and ID are invalid.
 Any messages waiting at the message queue are also deleted and deallocated.

 Directives
 ==========

-This section details the message manager’s directives.
-A subsection is dedicated to each of this manager’s directives and describes the calling sequence, related constants, usage, and status codes.
+This section details the message manager's directives.
+A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.